Software RAID (mdadm) Qubes Installation Procedure (WIP)

 encryption no. do not encrypt the EFI partitions

-4. Then do the same for the 2nd drive, but dont give it a mountpoint)
+4. Then do the same for the 2nd drive, but instead of /boot/efi as the mountpoint, use /boot/efi2 as the mountpoint

 Create the boot filesystem

-1. Click on empty space of one of the drives
+1. Click on “Free space” of one of the drives

 2. Right click → new